MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *last*\
 A random-access iterator addressing the position one past the final element in the target heap.

-*comp*\
+*pred*\
-User-defined predicate function object that defines sense in which one element is less than another.
-A binary predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.
+User-defined predicate function object that defines the sense in which one element is less than another.
+A comparison predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.

 ### Remarks